 We selected certain columns which describe the movies the best in our opinion, like plot description, title, genre, director and actors.

 From these columns we created a concatenated string for every movie and used a vectorizer in order to obtain a numerical representation of every movie.
 This is necessary to apply the cosine similarity between every movie vector and every other one.
 The cosine similarity measures the angle between two given vectors and therefore measures the similarity between two vectors.
-We obtained a matrix (shown in the figure below ) containing the similarity between every movie-movie pair.
+We obtained a matrix (shown in Figure 6 below ) containing the similarity between every movie-movie pair.
 The idea of our NLP based movie recommendation system is that movies having some actors or directors in common or dealing with a similar topic having a similar vector representation and therefore a high cosine similarity.

 This cosine similarity is used to generate movie predictions by taking the best twenty movie recommendations from our data and recommending always the most similar movie to each one.
 Another interesting and promising approach would be to take just the first ten most popular movies and take the two most similar movies to each one as a personal recommendation.